 - Unlawful deductions from wages claims

-Although employers can represent themselves in employment tribunals, the specialist Employment Law solicitors at Banner Jones can help maximise your chances of successfully defending a claim made against you.
+Although employees can represent themselves in employment tribunals, the specialist Employment Law solicitors at Banner Jones can help maximise your chances of success.
 Employment tribunals have complex rules and the chances of winning or losing depend on using the right tactics and knowing how to present your case.
 We have many year’s experience representing both employers and employees before the employment tribunal which gives us the ability to ensure that we see both sides of the argument and know how best to present your case to give you the best chance of winning.